QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

 Borrowing is a way to create a temporary move of a pointer to a specific object.
-Borrowing is always scoped, it starts on the initial introduction of the 'Borrow up until the end of the scope.
+Borrowing is always scoped, it starts on the initial introduction of the 'Borrow up until the end of the scope of the object receiving the borrow (which could be a variable, a parameter or a temporary value).
 Is is equivalent to doing a 'Move in one direction, then on the other at the end of said scope.
 For example:

 ```Ada